-The wedge-shaped space under the stairs can be many things from cloakroom to broom cupboard to chaotic dumping ground.
+Under stairs pantry ideas can be many things from cloakroom to broom cupboard to chaotic dumping ground.
 However, with the demand for a well-stocked pantry on the rise, this is also a prime candidate for an accessible food store.
 Let the coats to go hang someplace else.

 It’s important to take into account what essential services may be located here, such as an electricity meter or the mains water stopcock.
-These need to remain accessible so any storage solutions will have to work around them.
+These need to remain accessible so any pantry storage and kitchen ideas will have to work around them.

 Consider also how any doors and drawers may impinge on the flow of traffic in the hallway, especially a narrow one.
 Bespoke solutions will always offer the best solution from making the most of every inch of awkward space to creating smart doors that fitted to the millimeter.